If you are worried about someone in an MLM and want to know what is going on with them and how you can help them, have a look at these links-

 Advertising Standard Authority‘s ruling against Le-Vel.
 It is interesting to read in the ruling how Le-Vel treated their rep.

 Lazy Man and money‘s article about Le-Vel.
 For which they are suing him.
+He won his court battle.

 A complaint about the product and customer service.